Definition of MariaDB bind-address

 Explanation:

-Now see how we can add the user to get the remote access from different remote locations as follows.
+Now see how we can add the user to get remote access from different remote locations as follows.

 Example